 The team will also be testing one of the revolutionary new technologies for ocean monitoring: environmental (or E-DNA) technology.
 As organisms swim through the environment, DNA is released and accumulates in the surrounding water.
 The team will be using real time molecular techniques to identify if white sharks have recently swum by.
 With this range of tools, the team will be able to assemble an extensive data set that describes the ocean in the Café in a comprehensive way.
 Data gathered by CTD casts from the Falkor (which measure salinity and temperature through the water column), the profiling Slocum Glider, and the shark satellite tags will be combined to produce a high-resolution picture of the physical structure of the upper ocean.
 Current sensors onboard the Falkor and the Saildrones will map ocean currents, while ROV dives and net tows will help paint a picture of the diversity of fish and invertebrates.
 Water collected with the rosette sampler will be analyzed for chlorophyll and nutrient concentrations – as well as photosynthetic activity – to gain an understanding of the underlying ocean productivity.
 From this, the team will piece together a comprehensive view of the sharks’ oceanic habitat.
 “By simultaneously studying the physical and chemical oceanography of the region, as well as observing the biodiversity while we know the white sharks are there, we can for the first time begin to assemble a picture of the role the White Shark Café plays in these animal’s life histories,” says Dr. Block.
 “This information is fundamental to knowing how to protect them in the high seas.”

 Conservation of large ecosystems in the high seas is not only critical to the protection of apex predators like white sharks, but for promoting overall environmental health across the globe.
 40% of the ocean is open sea where natural resources abound and are the property of all nations.
-The United Nations’ Environmental Program has recently declared the White Shark Cafe a potential World Heritage Site, recognizing the unique importance of this region for white shark biology.
+A 2016 UNESCO / IUCN report identified the White Shark Café as a potential World Heritage site, recognizing the unique importance of this region for white shark biology.
 To achieve and sustain this protected classification, a great deal more information is needed about the site and the sharks’ behavior in the region.
 The information collected during this expedition will help to define the biological oceanography of the White Shark Cafe and to achieve the ultimate goal of protecting this essential ecosystem from overexploitation.

 In the News